Adventure Game Interpreter

 The Adventure Game Interpreter (AGI) is a game engine developed by Sierra On-Line.
-The company originally developed the engine for King's Quest (1984), an adventure game which Sierra and IBM wished to market in order to attract consumers to IBM's lower-cost home computer, the IBM PCjr.
+The company originally developed the engine for King's Quest (1984), an adventure game that Sierra and IBM wished to market in order to attract consumers to IBM's lower-cost home computer, the IBM PCjr.

 AGI was capable of running animated, color adventure games with music and sound effects.
 The player controls the game with a keyboard and, optionally, a joystick.

 After the launch of King's Quest, Sierra continued to develop and improve the Adventure Game Interpreter.
-They employed it in 14 of their games between 1984 and 1989, before replacing it with a more sophisticated engine, Sierra's Creative Interpreter.
+They employed it in 14 of their games between 1984 and 1989, before replacing it with a more sophisticated engine, the Sierra Creative Interpreter.

 History

 In late 1982, IBM began work on the PCjr, a lower-priced variant of the IBM Personal Computer with improved graphics and sound.
 The PCjr's Video Gate Array video adapter could display up to 16 colors at a time—a major improvement over the Color Graphics Adapter's four-color limit.
 The new sound chip, too, could output a wider range of tones than the PC speaker.

 IBM commissioned Sierra to produce a game that could showcase these new capabilities.
 They discussed some requirements for the game, and IBM supplied Sierra with a PCjr prototype.
 They both agreed that the game should be animated—a first for Sierra.
 A team of six designers and developers, led by designer Roberta Williams, worked on the game that was eventually titled King's Quest.
 Among the developers were Chuck Tingley and Ken MacNeill (later releases also credit Chris Iden.
 An Apple II version credits Arthur Abraham).

 IBM premiered the PCjr in 1984; it did not sell well and, therefore, neither did King's Quest.
 However, later that year Tandy Corporation released the Tandy 1000, an IBM PC compatible that succeeded where the PCjr failed.
 King's Quest caused a sensation in the burgeoning market of PC-compatible computers, and Sierra sold more than half a million copies.
-They ported it to other computing platforms, including the Apple II, Apple IIGS, Macintosh, Amiga, and Atari ST, but the PC remained the primary platform for their games.
+They ported it to other computers, including the Apple II, Apple IIGS, Macintosh, Amiga, and Atari ST, but IBM PC compatibles remained the primary platform for their games.

-In 1988, with the release of King's Quest IV: The Perils of Rosella, Sierra debuted a more sophisticated game engine: Sierra's Creative Interpreter, or SCI.
+In 1988, with the release of King's Quest IV: The Perils of Rosella, Sierra debuted a more sophisticated game engine: the Sierra Creative Interpreter, or SCI.
 Since the SCI engine required a more powerful home computer, Sierra released an AGI version of the game at the same time.
 However, Sierra overestimated consumer demand for the lesser version, and ceased production.

 The following year, Sierra published its final AGI-based title, Manhunter 2: San Francisco, then focused exclusively on SCI for new adventure game development.
 Among SCI's enhancements were a more versatile scripting system, an object-oriented programming model, higher-resolution graphics (320×200 rather than 160×200), a point-and-click interface, and support for additional sound card hardware.